jaim13/GymResponsiveMVC/README.md

 English:
 I am pleased to present my latest personal project, a gym simulator platform designed with passion and cutting-edge technology.
 This project fuses a variety of technologies, including JavaScript, SQL, HTML, CSS, TypeScript, Python and AJAX, among others, to create an interactive and dynamic experience.

+I also implemented few API´s made by me, to show the ability in the back-end enviroment.

 Following the principles of organization and security, I have implemented the Model-View-Controller (MVC) architecture, which guarantees a clean and modular code, as well as an intuitive user experience.

 In terms of security, I have integrated basic but essential measures to protect sensitive information and user privacy, thus providing a reliable and secure experience.